-Triage is a critical process in the healthcare system that involves prioritizing patients based on the severity of their conditions.
-The word “triage” originates from the French word “trier,” meaning “to sort.”
-This system ensures that medical resources are allocated efficiently, especially during emergencies, disasters, or in high-demand hospital settings.
-By quickly assessing patients’ needs, healthcare professionals provide timely care, reduce mortality rates, and improve overall hospital efficiency.
+Triage is a vital process in healthcare that involves prioritizing patients based on the severity of their conditions.
+Derived from the French word trier, meaning “to sort,” triage ensures the efficient allocation of medical resources, particularly in emergencies, disasters, or high-demand hospital settings.
+By rapidly assessing patients’ needs, healthcare professionals can deliver timely care, reduce mortality rates, and enhance overall hospital efficiency.

 The Concept of Triage in Healthcare

-Also is commonly used in emergency departments (EDs), disaster zones, and during mass casualty incidents (MCIs).
-The primary goal is to determine which patients require immediate medical attention and which can safely wait.
-Often conducted by trained healthcare professionals, such as nurses or paramedics, using standardized protocols.
+Triage is commonly used in emergency departments (EDs), disaster zones, and during mass casualty incidents (MCIs).
+Its primary goal is to determine which patients require immediate medical attention and which can safely wait.
+This process is typically conducted by trained healthcare professionals, such as nurses or paramedics, who follow standardized protocols to ensure efficient and effective patient care.

 The process is typically categorized into three main levels: